 Listing of My Cases

-This list does not include at least six other cases I was lead investigator or manager on that are still in progress as either formal cases, cases in settlement negotiations, or cases going to a hearing.
+This list does not numerous other cases I was lead investigator or manager on that are still in progress as either formal cases, cases in settlement negotiations, or cases going to a hearing.
 I strongly believe that each of these cases will result in six to seven figure fines, and that a number of these cases will result in individual suspensions and bars and at least one to two firms being barred from the industry for fraud2.

 - Brown Brothers Harriman & Co. - $8,000,000 fine and one individual, Harold A. Crawford (CRD No. 5326696), was suspended six months and personally fined $25,000 (Case Number 2013035821401).